 - Enterprise Security

-All products, solutions, tools, designs, applications, and methods used within the architecture must adhere to all security and privacy policies.
+All technologies, solutions, tools, designs, applications, and methods used within the architecture must adhere to all security and privacy policies, procedures, guidelines, and standards.
 Uniform security practices decrease the likelihood of a security breach.

 - Data Security

 Data is protected from unauthorized use and disclosure.
 This includes only providing access to data to those individuals who should have access to that data.
 This also includes properly classifying and protecting data according to Loyola data classification policies.

 Loyola values data as an asset because it can be leveraged across the University to enhance competitive advantage and accelerate decision making.
 University-wide access to relevant information is the rule, not the exception.

 By identifying authoritative sources, the activities related to data maintenance, data integrity and integration are more efficient, consistent, and cost-effective.

 Stakeholders have access to the appropriate data necessary to perform their duties; therefore, data is shared across University functions and organizations.